 Many tenants are attracted to sustainable green buildings, and for good reasons, advantages include faster lease up rates, higher resale value, increased lease and retention, better occupancy, instant building recognition, attract buyers, drives business, reduce maintenance, less water, environmentally friendly, helps towards LEED Certification, drives local economy, improved public’s perception about your brand, and much more.

-More often than not, green based solutions include recycled materials such as recycled mulch, reclaimed watering systems, lawn conversions, substrate materials that capture and recycle water, smart irrigation technology, and Eco friendly landscaping.
+More often than not, a forward thinking commercial landscaping company will take control of the latest trends.
+In addition to water conservation, green based solutions include recycled materials such as recycled mulch, reclaimed watering systems, lawn conversions, substrate materials that capture and recycle water, smart irrigation technology, and Eco friendly landscaping, and the list goes on.

 1. Recycled Materials